depzai/Notes/Web Analytics Initiative 1214.md

 *Option 1 - MEDIUM - Best Practices to facilitate tracking going forward*

+This project involves mostly processes and can be tackled in 2 phases, with an initial research spike and then implementation, probably around PI5.
+Ownership in the Product Management organization will be critical.

 *Option 2 - LARGE - Web Tracking Overhaul*

+Going this route will have to turn this project into a full-fledged initiative, with high product-management involvement needed and collaboration between BI, Marketing, Product and Tech teams.

 ####*3.What are the key milestones to hit in 2018?*

+To be determined in the initial research phase.

 ###<span style="color:#336BD3">FAQ Items – Deeper Dive:</span>